wrongbaud/wrongbaud.github.io/_posts/2019-05-26-BasicFUN-rom-analysis.md

 categories: [arcade]
 ---

-### Corrections and Omissions

-It should be noted for those that are trying to replicate this work, that in order to get a proper, consistent read from the SPI flash, the RESET button needed to be held in order to get a proper read.
-To mitigate this, I soldered the CS line to the reset switch on the board to do this automatically.

 ## Background

 In the last post, we extracted the SPI flash, and found what appears to be a slightly modified Rampage ROM for the NES, see the differences in the start menu below: